Crate fjall

 It is not:

-• a standalone server
+• A standalone database server

 Keys are limited to 65536 bytes, values are limited to 2^32 bytes.
 As is normal with any kind of storage engine, larger keys and values have a bigger performance impact.